Summary

 Featured reviews

-“The Volkswagen ID.4 won’t set pulses racing, but that’s not really the point of the German brand’s family-sized all-electric SUV.
-The second ID-badged model follows in the footsteps of the more compact ID.3 hatchback, offering more usable space and good levels of on-board tech, while a comfortable ride and practical range make it a car that’s easy to live with.”
+“The Volkswagen ID.4 won’t set pulses racing, but that’s not really the point of the family-sized all-electric SUV.
+It offers usable space and good levels of on-board tech, while a comfortable ride and practical range make it easy to live with.
+However, it’s not the most engaging drive and, if you take a look inside, you’ll notice some of the trim is a little cheaper-looking than you might expect.
+The touch-sensitive controls can also be frustrating to use, especially when you’re on the move.

 Model reviewed: Range overview